Insert witty beginning here * *.

 OH, hi there.
 I didn't see you.
 I was writing a story.

-I definitely have to include self-deprecation for the men so they don't think that I'm too full of myself.
+I have to include self-deprecation for the men so they don't think that I'm too full of myself.

-I should probably be careful what I say about women too because I don't want them to think I'm too full of myself.
+I should probably be careful what I say about women, too, because I don't want them to think I'm too full of myself.

-I was thinking that I could make my main character a genius because people love relatable genius stories.
+I could make my main character a genius because people love relatable genius stories.

 I got it, I will write about a troubled genius who smokes a lot of cigarettes and drinks himself to near death most nights.
-He is abusive but that is only because he is a genius so we give him a pass right?
+He is abusive, but that is only because he is a genius, so we give him a pass, right?
 Yeah, that'll do.

 What if I reveal that it was all in his head?